Exchange Shoppers Donate $2 Million to Military Relief Funds in 2021

-Exchange shoppers donated nearly $2 million in 2021 to Army Emergency Relief and the Air Force Assistance Fund.
+DALLAS – Army & Air Force Exchange Service shoppers lent a helping hand to service members and families in need in 2021, donating nearly $2 million to Army Emergency Relief (AER) and the Air Force Assistance Fund (AFAF).

+With the hardships of the COVID-19 pandemic affecting many members of the military community in 2021, AER and AFAF’s missions remained crucial in supporting Soldiers, Airmen and Guardians facing difficult circumstances.

+“The last few years have tested us all,” said Exchange Director/CEO Tom Shull, an Army Veteran.
+“The Exchange family understands selfless sacrifice and knows when to pitch in.
+The Exchange is honored to partner with Army Emergency Relief and the Air Force Assistance Fund, giving shoppers an opportunity to help their military family in need.”

 |Date Taken: